 Cash is dying: cash payments above $10k gone

-The government’s move to end large cash payments to businesses for goods and services is the latest move to crack down on the black economy.
+The government’s move to crack down on large cash payments to businesses for goods and services on the black economy.

-“We encourage the government to consider the positive impacts a cashless economy would have on business of all sizes and the economy more broadly.”
+The government is encouraged to consider the positive impacts a cashless economy would have on business of all sizes.
+Subsequently effecting the economy more broadly.

 SME take outs: moving to a digital future

-“While not mentioned in tonight’s budget, SMEs also need to be aware one of the biggest impacts of the new financial year is Single Touch Payroll (STP), which was announced at last year’s Federal Budget.
-STP becomes mandatory for businesses with 20 or more employees on 1 July this year and for businesses under 20 employees from 1 July 2019.
+Announced at last year’s Federal Budget, one of the biggest impacts of the new financial year is Single Touch Payroll (STP).
+STP becomes mandatory for businesses with 20 or more employees on 1 July this year.
+As well as businesses under 20 employees from 1 July 2019.

-“This new legislated reporting change requires employers to report salaries and wages, PAYG withholding and super information electronically through the ATO every pay run, not just once a year.
+“This new legislated reporting change requires employers to report salaries and wages.
+Together with PAYG withholding and super information.
+This is done electronically through the ATO every pay run, not just once a year.

-“SMEs need to be across this key change.
-MYOB has been working closely with the ATO on this initiative and I’m pleased to say that MYOB’s payroll software will be compliant prior to the reporting date and deliver an easy-to-use solution to make this transition as smooth as possible.”
+“SMEs need to be across this key change.”
+MYOB has been working closely with the ATO on this initiative.
+MYOB’s payroll software will be compliant prior to the reporting date.
+Therefore it will deliver an easy-to-use solution to make this transition as smooth as possible.